flightwatching/wilco-api/docs/dashboards/readme.md

-TAT.maxOK //contains the maxOK as defined in the parameter definition (float) TAT.minScale //contains the minOK as defined in the parameter definition (float) TAT.maxScale //contains the maxOK as defined in the parameter definition (float)
+TAT.maxOK //contains the maxOK as defined in the parameter definition (float) TAT.minScale //contains the minOK as defined in the parameter definition (float) TAT.maxScale //contains the maxOK as defined in the parameter definition (float) TAT.date //contains the date of the TAT sample. in unix timestamp: e.g 1381295944000

 TAT.value //the value of the parameter.
 May be a string or an Object if the TAT value was a JSON serialized string